 When the door is empty, look lively!
 Many newer door shelves are designed to come apart--a great help in cleaning year-old orange juice from those little nooks and crannies.
 One way or another, clean it out.
 Use window cleaner to kill the greasy fingerprints on the chrome and see-through plastic.

-"But CEO!", I hear you cry, "what does cleaning the refrigerator have to do with New Year's resolutions?"
+"But Cynthia!", I hear you cry, "what does cleaning the refrigerator have to do with New Year's resolutions?"
 Bear with me.
 We've now reached the part where we transcend our Hazel the Housemaid routine and think.

 You are standing in your kitchen, face-to-face with a clean and empty refrigerator, a garbage can brimming with discarded food, a dishwasher full of plastic foodcontainers and the few hardy survivors of your harpooning session.
 What can be learned from all this?